 Darfur Crisis, 10 Years On

-A decade after the start of the Darfur conflict in Sudan, over 1.4 million people still live in camps.
+More than a decade after the start of the Darfur conflict in Sudan, over 1.4 million people still live in camps.
 Some 300,000 remain in camps across the border in eastern Chad, reluctant to return home because of ongoing insecurity, loss of property and fear of oppression.
 These refugees remain dependent on humanitarian aid for survival — but as the world's attention gradually fades, thousands more Darfuris are fleeing new violence.

 Darfur: A Humanitarian Disaster